5 suspects arrested in California desert killings in dispute over marijuana, sheriff’s officials say

-Authorities discovered the bodies in the Mojave Desert outside El Mirage after someone called 911 and said he had been shot, San Bernardino County Sheriff’s Sgt.
+Authorities discovered the bodies in the Mojave Desert outside El Mirage after someone called 911 and said in Spanish that he had been shot, San Bernardino County Sheriff’s Sgt.
 Michael Warrick said.
 Five bodies were found late Tuesday and a sixth the following morning.

-Five suspects were arrested after deputies served search warrants Sunday, Warrick said at a news conference.
+Five suspects were arrested and eight firearms were seized after deputies served search warrants Sunday in the Adelanto and Apple Valley areas of San Bernardino County and the Pinyon Hills neighborhood of Los Angeles County, Warrick said at a news conference.

 “We are confident that this appears to be a dispute over marijuana,” he said.